Siddhi61436/laptop_price_predictor/README.md

 STEPS TO RUN THIS
 1.Download the repo
-2.Open the repo in Visual Studio Code
-3.Get the terminal and type the following command
+2.Open the repo that is 1P_LAPTOP_PRICE_PREDICTOR  in Visual Studio Code 3.Get the terminal and type the following command
 The command is as follows
 streamlit run predictor.py